 From early in my life, I’ve had an inclination towards helping people.
 Many friends say they cherish their relationship with me since I have an innate willingness to listen with sympathy and without judgment.
 Friends and family always remark that they are truly seen and can be themselves around me.
-My clients tell me this honesty, patience, and calmness easily fosters trust and effortless rapport, and these characteristics have shaped my approach to Structural Integration (SI) and my practice.
+My clients tell me this honesty, patience, and calmness easily fosters trust and effortless rapport, and these characteristics have shaped my approach to being a therapist and facilitating positive outcomes with clients.

-After studying psychology at SUNY Binghamton, I worked in social services before pursuing manual therapy so I could support people in a direct and personal manner.
-Marrying my passion for human anatomy and biomechanics with my core nurturing abilities, I became a Structural Integration practitioner, establishing this practice in 2010.
+After studying psychology at SUNY Binghamton, I worked in the social service arena before pursuing manual therapy so I could support people in a direct and personal manner.
+Marrying my passion for human anatomy and biomechanics with my core nurturing abilities, I became a Structural Integration practitioner, establishing my practice in 2010.

 Biomechanics is an important element of my work, but I recognize the physical form is just one piece of the pain puzzle.
-I’m committed to treating my clients as holistic beings, and understand there are a myriad of factors that contribute to physical pain and discomfort.
-My approach takes the whole person – body and mind – into account, combining Structural Integration with cutting edge neuroscience, psychology, and pain and touch science.
-This approach recognizes the importance of hands-on touch while also addressing psychosocial contributors including one’s beliefs, past experiences and expectations.
+I’m committed to client-centered therapy and I understand there are a myriad of factors that contribute to physical pain and discomfort.
+My approach takes the whole person (i.e., body, mind, and environment) into account, combining manual therapy with cutting edge neuroscience, psychology, pain and touch science.

 - Certified Structural Integration Practitioner – Graduate of NEWSSI (New School of Structural Integration)